keishon104/Annual_Income_Calculation/README.md

   # Program Exercise: Annual Income Calculation

 #### Project Description
-This is a project I created to refine my skills using full stack development (MEAN).
-The exer ise was modeled after homeworks from my Intro to Computer Programming using C++.
-In the future I plan on revisiting this project and integrating it with hardware such as Arduino and/or Raspberry Pi.
+This mini-project is a simple income calculator.
+Input your monthly income and returns your results.
+The following project is based off of a introduction to C++ programming from Florida A&M University.
+In addition to code test are made to verify communication with mongoDB server.

 The technologies used in this project:
     - Bootstrap